When to change from Sole Trader to Limited Company

 As a Sole Trader, you may never encounter the CRO (unless you registered a business name) and you might find it confusing to deal with them.

 You may already be aware that the companies have more compliance requirements than Sole Traders.
-So, when you’re changing from Sole Trader to Limited Company in Ireland, it’s important to be aware that the CRO only accepts original signatures on their paperwork, and applications need to be physically sent to the CRO office in Dublin or Carlow.
+So, when you’re changing from Sole Trader to Limited Company in Ireland, it’s important to be aware that although the application is submitted online, the paperwork still needs physical signatures.

 What you need to set up a company